domvwt/msc-thesis/thesis/thesis.md

 - Clustering Coefficient: Connectedness of neighbouring nodes.
 - PageRank: A measure of node importance, based on the importance of neighbouring nodes [@pagePageRankCitationRanking1998].

 To capture information about the node's position in the graph, aggregate statistics are calculated for the aforementioned topological features for the node's neighbours and added as features.
 We consider the minimum, maximum, sum, mean, and standard deviation of all the aforementioned features for the node's immediate neighbours.
 We also include the count of immediate neighbours as a feature.
+These aggregate features are generated only for the training of the benchmark model and not for the GNN models.

+All numerical features are normalised to the range $[0, 1]$ using the StandardScaler from the Scikit-Learn library [@pedregosaScikitlearnMachineLearning2011].
+Categorical features are one-hot encoded using the OneHotEncoder transformer.

 ## Dataset Properties